 - payments you get

 - government welfare or education schemes

 We also ask you to list children age 23 and under who are dependent on you.

 If you are in residential care

-If you already get blind welfare allowance and have to go into long-term residential care, you will only get the payment for a maximum of 8 weeks in your first year.
-You should notify the HSE if you move to long-term residential care.
+If you are getting the allowance and you go into long-term residential care, you'll only get it for 8 weeks at the most in your first year.
+Notify the HSE if you move to long-term residential care.

 If you do not get blind welfare allowance and are in long-term residential care you cannot apply.

 If you do not already get the Blind Pension, you need to send us an ophthalmic assessment report.
 You can get this from an eye specialist, for example a consultant ophthalmologist or an orthoptist.
 This is to confirm your level of vision.

 You can send us a letter from the National Council for the Blind of Ireland (NCBI).
 If you have been using NCBI's services and it has your medical reports, you can ask for a letter about your level of vision.

 You must have best vision equal to or less than 6/60 in the better eye.
 If you have limited field of vision, 20 degrees is the widest the diameter of vision subtending an angle can be.